eduvisa/blog/_posts/2021-02-04-making-your-extracurriculars-stand-out-on-your-application.md

 The Common App activities section can add  spunk and spice to your application.
 What have you done?
 Where do you spend your time?
 What makes you special?
 I hope that these tips will help when the time comes to fill out your application.
 Until then, happy applying!

+**Not ready to write your common app activities section yet?
+Check out [our post on how to improve your extracurriculars](/blog/improving-extracurriculars-for-college/)!**